Detectable Abundance of Cyanoacetylene (HC$_3$N) Predicted on Reduced Nitrogen-Rich Super-Earth Atmospheres: Discussion and Conclusion

 In this letter, we show that, if GJ 1132 b has observable amounts of \ce{CH_4} and \ce{HCN} in its atmosphere, as reported by \citet{Swain2021}, we predict it will have up to 0.5\% of \ce{HC_3N} in its upper atmosphere due to photochemistry.
 Applying radiative transfer and accounting for the properties of JWST, we predict that cyanoacetylene (\ce{HC_3N}) will be observable by JWST, given what we presently know about the molecule.

 There is some uncertainty about the \ce{HC_3N} line list (limited coverage of vibrational bands), but these uncertainties are small compared to the uncertain composition of the atmosphere, with retrieved \ce{HCN} and \ce{CH_4} abundances spanning more than an order of magnitude and the predicted \ce{HC_3N} abundances spanning a factor of 30.
-These uncertainties were incorporated into the spectra and we found that spectral features of the molecule remain detectable even at 0.1\% mixing ratios of \ce{HCN} and \ce{CH_4}, the low end of the $1-\sigma$ error bars for these species retrieved abundances.
+These uncertainties were incorporated into the spectra and we found that spectral features of the molecules remain detectable at $\gtrsim 0.1$\% mixing ratios of \ce{HCN} and \ce{CH_4}, the low end of the $1-\sigma$ error bars for these species retrieved abundances.
 More work will be needed, both experimental and theoretical, in order to make any strong claim about the shape and strength of \ce{HC_3N} features for temperatures $\gg 500$ K, where otherwise energetically prohibitive and therefore yet unknown bands will be accessed, and the spectrum of \ce{HC_3N} could be significantly different.
+As we have found, however, \ce{HC_3N} abundance decreases to below detectable levels (concentrations of 10-100 ppm) at temperatures $\gtrsim 600$ K, at least in the reducing rocky planet atmosphere we explore.
+For our bulk atmospheric composition, \ce{HC_3N} may not be detectable at such high stratospheric temperatures because it will not survive in those temperatures, see Eq. (\ref{eqn:hc3n-T}).
+We found that \ce{HC_3N} concentrations were far less sensitive to the eddy diffusion coefficient, remaining detectable between values of $10^6$ cm$^2$ s$^{-1}$ and $10^{10}$ cm$^2$ s$^{-1}$.

 Even if GJ 1132 b does not have \ce{HCN}, there are many planets, including, plausibly, many rocky planets that may host hydrogen-rich atmospheres rich in \ce{HCN} \citep{Tsiaras2016}.
-Super Earths also may host reduced atmospheres because of quenched mantle differentiation \citep{Lichtenberg2021}. \ce{HC_3N} would be an indicator of the presence of \ce{HCN}, and a probe into prebiotically relevant mechanisms taking place on uninhabitable planets.
+Super Earths also may host reduced atmospheres because of quenched mantle differentiation \citep{Lichtenberg2021}.
+For reduced atmospheres of rocky planets, \ce{HC_3N} is an important opacity source that retrieval models should take into account.

+By itself, \ce{HC_3N} cannot be uniquely identified by observing one or two spectral features.
+Rather, it will be presence in the context of a hydrogen-rich exoplanet atmosphere.
+The probability that \ce{HC_3N} is an explanation for a given spectral feature must be assessed in the context of other molecular constituents as indicated by the full transmission spectra, such as \ce{H_2} (inferred from the scale height), \ce{CH_4}, and \ce{HCN}.
+In this context, \ce{HC_3N} would be a further indicator of the presence of \ce{HCN}, and a probe into prebiotically relevant mechanisms taking place on uninhabitable planets.
 This may give a window into the time when our planet was hot and hydrogen-rich \citep{Genda2017}, forming molecules that later may have been essential to the origins of life.

 \acknowledgments

 The authors thank Mark Swain for helpful comments on the paper.
 P.~B.~R. thanks the Simons Foundation for funding (SCOL awards 599634).
 SY's work was supported by the STFC Project ST/R000476/1 and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme through Advance Grant number 883830.
 S.W. was supported through the STFC UCL CDT in Data Intensive Science (grant No. ST/P006736/1).